What are Mac ads? Why are you seeing unwanted advertisements on your Mac? What can you do to remove Mac ads?

 5th Symptom: Suspicious processes running in Activity Monitor

-This symptom is also a key to detecting adware components, because most ads come from such processes and they may still remain even after you manually delete the suspicious program from your Mac.
-They often mean that the adware runs with administrative permissions over your Mac and may even conduct other activities that may be unauthorized on your machine.
+This symptom is also a key to detecting Mac adware components, because most ads come from such processes and they may still remain even after you manually delete the suspicious program.
+They often mean that the adware runs with administrative permissions and may even conduct other activities that may be unauthorized on your machine.

-These information trackers often tend to obtain the following information from your Mac:
+These information trackers may collect the following information from your Mac:

 - Browsing history.